ICTU/Kwaliteitsaanpak/README.md

 ## Point of contact

-Points of contact for the ICTU Kwaliteitsaanpak Softwareontwikkeling and this repository are [Auke Bloembergen](https://github.com/aukebloembergen) and [Frank Niessink](https://github.com/fniessink).
+Points of contact for the ICTU Kwaliteitsaanpak Softwareontwikkeling and this repository are [Birgitte Plasse](https://github.com/bipla2) and [Frank Niessink](https://github.com/fniessink).